benjaminbolling/RSW/paper.md

 | 3-shift | 18    | 4 | 387 420 489 | - | 6.9736 GB | - |

 ## Conclusions
 In this project, an algorithm has been constructed which generate schedules for different number of weeks to cycle over.
-The current issue is that the computational complexity (and hence the required computation time) increases with the number of weeks per cycle, as can be seen in Table 3 and Figure \autoref{fig:benchmarking}.
+The current issue is that the computational complexity (and hence the required computation time) increases with the number of weeks per cycle, as can be seen in Table 3 and \autoref{fig:benchmarking}.
 This means that for a higher amount of weeks in a shift cycle, this application will need further development in order to have more efficient ways of finding the solutions and/or deployment of the application onto super-computers for generating the Boolean Arrays.

 For up to 5 weeks in a shift cycle it is possible to use a general-purpose computer such as the benchmarking Apple MacBook Pro with specifications defined in Table 2.